-There are five ways to be dismissed during Phase II.
-Failure to meet and maintain PT standards for the duration of Phase II is grounds for immediate dismissal.
+There are six ways to be dismissed during Phase II.
+Failure to pass the PT Evaluation during Phase II is grounds for immediate dismissal.
+A member that does not meet the minimum land navigation requirements may be removed from the assessment.
 Medical disqualification results from a medical assessment to determine your ability to safely continue Phase II.
-Self- Initiated Elimination (SIE) means that you no longer wish to continue in the assessment.
-Quitting by Action (QBA) is a Phase II policy that allows the Phase II cadre to give you consecutive warnings during an assessment event, for demonstrating lack of motivation to continue to perform at the required level of effort.
+Self-Initiated Elimination (SIE) means that you no longer wish to continue in the assessment.
+Quitting by Action (QBA) is a Phase II policy that allows the Phase II cadre to give you consecutive warnings during an assessment event, for demonstrating lack of motivation to continue or perform at the required level of effort.
 If a candidate SIE's or QBA's, he will not be considered again for assessment.
-Finally, the Phase II cadre retains the ability to remove a candidate for any actions violating the UCMJ.
+Finally, the Phase II cadre retains the ability to remove a candidate at any time for not performing to standards.

-Candidates should be prepared for the following: Psychological testing and interviews Briefing and writing skills evaluations Problem solving events Leadership ability evaluations Ruck march with 50-70 lbs of weight at distances up to 12 miles Running for distances up to 5 miles at a time AFSOC TACP PT Test Calisthenics sessions of various exercises
+Candidates should be prepared for the following: Psychological testing and interviews Briefing and writing skills evaluations Problem solving events Leadership ability evaluations Ruckmarch with 50-70 lbs of weight at distances up to 12 miles Running for distances up to 5 miles at a time Land navigation Calisthenics sessions of various exercises Water confidence evaluations, to include: Combat Water Survival Test

-Those candidates who successfully complete Phase II and are selected can expect to receive an assignment at Joint Base Lewis-McChord, WA, Pope AFB, NC, Hurlburt Field, FL, or Cannon AFB, NM.
-The location will be dictated by the 720th STG/CEM and AFSOC TACP FAM based upon operational necessity.
+Those candidates who successfully complete Phase II and are selected can expect to receive an assignment at Ft Benning, GA, Hunter Army Airfield, GA, Joint Base Lewis-McChord, WA, Pope AFB, NC, Hurlburt Field, FL, or Cannon AFB, NM.
+The location will be dictated by the AFSOC TACP FAM based upon operational necessity.
 Applicants should be prepared to receive an assignment to any of the above locations and your order of assignment preference is not a consideration for the board.

-Guard selectees must contact an active-duty recruiter and begin the process to transition through guard accessions onto active duty.
-Once the TACP CFM has provided a slot for the guard selectee, AFPC will generate a "place holder" assignment until the AFSOC FAM designates a Special Tactics Squadron for the individual to be assigned to based on the needs of the force.
+Guard selectees must contact an active duty recruiter and begin the process to transition through guard accessions onto active duty.
+Once the TACP CFM has provided a slot for the guard selectee, AFPC will generate a "place holder" assignment until the AFSOC FAM designates a Special Tactics Squadron for the individual to be assigned to based on mission requirements.
 Guard selectees can expect to lose rank when they transition to active duty.
 Guard applicants must be between the rank of SrA and MSgt when they submit their application to attend the AFSOC TACP selection.
 There is no age restriction on guard applicants.